 Part 3 — Residence on Island

-8. Licence to occupy premises
+8. Licence to occupy accommodation

 (1) The Authority may grant to a person a licence to occupy specified accommodation on the Island for a period specified in the licence.

 (2) The rent payable for a licence to occupy accommodation during any period shall be calculated at such rate as the Authority may from time to time determine for the occupation of that accommodation during that period.